ModiaSim/Modia.jl/docs/src/index.md

 ## Release Notes

-### Version 0.7.2
+### Version 0.7.0

-- Initial version, based on code developed for Modia 0.6, ModiaMath 0.6, and TinyModia 0.7.2.
+- Initial version of new Modia design (based on code developed for Modia 0.6, ModiaMath 0.6, TinyModia 0.7.2).

 ## Main developers